Jalen Ramsey: Los Angeles Rams

-2019 season
+The previous day, the Los Angeles Rams had placed starting cornerback Aqib Talib on injured reserve due to a rib injury.
+Following the trade, the Rams subsequently traded away former starting cornerback Marcus Peters.
+Head coach Sean McVay named Ramsey the No. 1 starting cornerback to replace Marcus Peters and paired him with Troy Hill.

-During Week 16 against the San Francisco 49ers on Saturday Night Football, Ramsey recorded his first interception of the season off a pass thrown by Jimmy Garoppolo in the first quarter during the 34–31 road loss.
-In the final minute on third and 16, he and safety Taylor Rapp made an error in coverage which resulted in a 46-yard completion to wide receiver Emmanuel Sanders, eventually leading to the game-winning field goal which knocked the Rams out of playoff contention.
-Overall, in the 2019 season, Ramsey finished with 50 tackles, five passes defensed, two forced fumbles, and one interception.
+On December 21, 2019, Ramsey recorded four solo tackles, a season-high two pass deflections, and had his first interception as a member of the Rams on a pass thrown by Jimmy Garoppolo to wide receiver Emmanuel Sanders during a 34–31 loss at the San Francisco 49ers on Saturday Night Football.
+In the final minute on third and 16, he and safety Taylor Rapp made an error in coverage, resulting in a 46–yard reception to Emmanuel Sanders, which led to the game-winning field goal which lost the game and subsequently ended the Rams chances for playoff contention.
+He finished with 50 combined tackles (44 solo), five passes defensed, two forced fumbles, and one interception.
 He earned a third consecutive Pro Bowl nomination.
 He was ranked 37th by his fellow players on the NFL Top 100 Players of 2020.